blockspacer/nem/nem-rootd/README.md

 Anyway each jail needs a thing that describes the images mounted, in which order.
 Figure this goes in a TOML file.
 With the other bit.

+### Images

+Images are just identified with a name/SHA256.
+The SHA256 is used for integrity, not identification.
+The names are opaque strings.
+The intent is that the name can include build versions and such (e.g. by including a git commit hash, `service-84f7acd1`).
+The images are disjoint from the jails;
+images should be immutable.
+To update the image of a jail, a new image should be pushed to the host, then the jail description should be updated.

+This design is intentionally not designed orchestration; these low-level components should be usable without orchestration, but should provide enough flexibility that orchestration will eventually be possible.